Direnta/LuaSeel/README.md

 # Instructions

-1. GO to a lua online executor (i.e repl.it, lua demo etc).
+1. Go to a lua online executor (i.e repl.it, lua demo etc).

 2. Copy+Paste this script into the executor: https://raw.githubusercontent.com/Direnta/LuaSeel/master/obfuscator.lua